Guide

 Automation for privacy-focused iCloud users

-Many people pick iCloud specifically for Apple's privacy posture.
-Mail Privacy Protection (introduced in iOS 15 and macOS Monterey) routes remote content through proxy servers and pre-fetches images so trackers cannot tie an open back to your IP or read time.
-Apple's broader privacy policy covers what data the company collects across its services and how it is used.
+iCloud Mail users often choose Apple specifically for its privacy protections.
+Mail Privacy Protection, introduced in iOS 15 and macOS Monterey in 2021, routes remote content through Apple's proxy servers and pre-fetches tracking pixels so senders cannot correlate an open event with a recipient's IP address or read time.
+Apple's broader privacy policy documents what data the company collects across its services.

 # Morning inbox summary (no email content leaves your terminal)